snd/fragments-forge/README.md

-for example the pattern `"env" ("Maybe")? ("String" | "Bool" | "Int" | "Float" | "Json") EnvVar` means the string `env` followed by the optional string `Maybe` followed by either `String`, `Bool`, `Int`, `Float`, or `Json` followed by any camelcased word which will be bound to `EnvVar`.
+for example the pattern `"env" ("Maybe")? ("String" | "Bool" | "Int" | "Float" | "Json") EnvVar` means the string `env` followed by the optional string `Maybe` followed by either `String`, `Bool`, `Int`, `Float`, or `Json` followed by any camelcased string which will be bound to `EnvVar`.

 the string `envMaybeStringDatabaseUrl` would satisfy that pattern with `EnvVar = DatabaseUrl`.

 ## env

 > quickly read and parse environment variables!

+pattern:

 ```
 "env" ("Maybe")? ("String" | "Bool" | "Int" | "Float" | "Json") EnvVar